akhvorov/vgram/docs/source/tokenizers.rst

 ``decode(X)`` consume a 2-d list of integers and return list of strings.

-This is a basic example of :class:`CharTokenizer` usage.
+This is a primary example of :class:`CharTokenizer` usage.

 .. code-block:: python